 - 1w [in] LwMEM instance.
 Set to NULL to use default instance - region [in] Pointer to region to allocate from.
 Set to NULL to use any region within LwMEM instance.
 Instance must be the same as used during allocation procedure - ptr [in] Pointer to pointer to allocated memory.
 Must not be set to NULL.
-If reallocation is successful, it modified where pointer points to, or sets it to NULL in case of free operation - size [in] New requested size void lwmem_free_ex(lwmem_t const lw, void const ptr)
+If reallocation is successful, it modifies pointer's pointing address, or sets it to NULL in case of free operation - size [in] New requested size in bytes void lwmem_free_ex(lwmem_t const lw, void const ptr)